neomantra/srv-plz/README.md

 srv-plz resolves DNS SRV records and outputs the result.

-The resolver is specified with "--dns <ip:port>" argument or by setting the SRV_DNS environment variable.
-The CLI argument takes precedent.
+The resolver is specified with "--dns <IP:port>" argument or by setting the SRV_DNS environment variable.
+If only an IP address is set, port 53 is used.

 If no DNS resolver is specified, the system resolver is used.